digideskio/support-tools/timeseries/README.md

   ss.log.
 This includes information about operation rates, locking, queues, network utilization, storage entine internals, and so on.

+* **Replica set status.** While running the workload, collect an rs.status() timeseries as follows, substituting an appropriate value for sampling interval $delay (in floating point seconds):

+        mongo --eval "while(true) {print(JSON.stringify(rs.status())); sleep($delay*1000)}" >rs.log &

+  Then visualize the output rs.log as by adding the following timeseries.py command line argument:

+        rs:rs.log

+  This will enable all metrics whose names start with "rs" from the file rs.log.
+This includes information about replica state and replica lag.

 * **Collection stats.** If your investigation focuses around a particular collection, you can collect timeseries data for that collection as follows, substituting appropriate values for db $db,